Contact Us

 The Application Overview provides a card-based overview, with more details:

-• Latest Rating - All Jobs: Information on the number of jobs, where the last execution had an issue in the different aspects.
+• Latest Rating - All Jobs: Information on the number of jobs and if latest execution of a job had an issue in any of the different aspects.

-• Latest Rating - Standard Jobs: Information on the number of standard jobs, where the last execution had an issue in the different aspects.
+• Latest Rating - Standard Jobs: Information on the number of standard jobs and if latest execution of a job had an issue in any of the different aspects.

-• Jobs with open alerts - All Jobs: Information on the alert numbers per alert type.
+• Jobs with open alerts - All Jobs: Information on the number of jobs with alerts per aspect.

-• Jobs with open alerts - Standard Jobs: Information on the alert numbers per alert type for standard jobs.
+• Jobs with open alerts - Standard Jobs: Information on the number of standard jobs with alerts per aspect.

-• Missing execution of mandatory job: Information on the alert numbers in case of missing execution of a mandatory job.
+• Missing execution of mandatory job: Information on the number of jobs alerted because of missing execution.

 In the Alert Ticker you see the most recent Job & Automation Monitoring alerts for the selected scope.

-Please note that alerts, which are currently rated green are not shown in the alert ticker, whereas Job & Automation Monitoring considers all alerts that are not yet confirmed.
+Please note that alerts, which are currently rated green are not shown in the alert ticker, whereas Job & Automation Monitoring considers/counts all alerts that are not confirmed.
 Consequently, the alert number in the Status Overview section is typically higher than in the Alert Ticker.

 Monitoring